Priyokumar/goemail/README.md

-# 📧 GoeEmail – Simple and Fast Email Sending in Go
+# 📧 GoEmail – Simple and Fast Email Sending in Go

 GoeEmail is a lightweight and easy-to-use package for sending emails using Go (Golang).
 It supports SMTP authentication, HTML/plain text messages, attachments, and more – all with a clean and developer-friendly API.